Man who tried to kill wife by suffocating her with plastic bag jailed 3 years, 3 months

 He stopped choking her only when she passed out.
 He removed the bag and tried to rouse her but she did not regain consciousness.

-He helped himself to his wife's valuables, and left the flat without checking on her.
+He then helped himself to his wife's valuables, and left the flat without checking on her.

-In spite of what transpired, Madam Ellapur went to work as she was on the night shift.

-At the hospital, the pain at her neck area and left side of abdomen intensified and she was hospitalised.
+She went to work on the night shift, but her pain intensified and she was hospitalised.

-Later that night, she told the examining doctor what had happened to her.
+Later that night, she told a doctor what had happened to her.

 She was hospitalised for seven days for tenderness over her chest and neck pain, and other medical conditions not related to the attack.

-The DPP argued that Govindarajan's decision to kill his wife over a minor disagreement was a disproportionate response, noting that he had attacked her from the back and went on to steal her valuables.
+The DPP argued that Govindarajan's decision to kill his wife over a minor disagreement was a disproportionate response.

 Defence counsel Raphael Louis asked for a jail term of not more than two years and four months, saying that Govindarajan, who has a history of mental illness, became overwhelmed and stressed when his wife nagged at him.